What is the Emergency Quality Network (E-QUAL)?

 The E-QUAL Sepsis Initiative and Toolkit supports using best practices for these patients.
 Currently, to improve comparability of benchmarking reports, we are asking all sites to only use the codes provided in our Data Submission Guide.
 At this time, severe sepsis code R65.20 is not included in the E-QUAL Sepsis Initiative.

-Are transfer outs excluded in Sepsis Wave IV?
+Are transfer outs excluded?

 Transfer outs are not excluded as the Sepsis Initiative seeks to improve initial identification and sepsis care including initial lactate testing, IV fluids, and antibiotics.